 - Improved forearm strength for Popeye like arms

 A good hand strengthener for travel?
-Buy this one.
+Check prices on Amazon.

 The speed ladder is a pretty simple concept (you could even draw one with chalk), but you can get creative with it.
 The speed ladder is light and while it’s a bit more spacious than some of the other transportable workout gear here, it’s no drama for most.
 You can add more obstacles from the hotel room to increase difficulty.